vantagetutoring/vantagetutoring.github.io/_team/vpoiana.md

 Hey everyone!
 I'm Vanessa, a Grade 12 tutor at Vantage Tutoring.
 I'm quite experienced with tutoring as I've been doing it for three consecutive years.

 In terms of the subjects I tutor, for French, I have my DELF B2 certification which meets the language requirement for admission to universities in France.
 My prefered branch of science is Physics so I participated in an Astrophysics course at Harvard Summer School.
-I aspire to study engineering in the future.

 Aside from school, I have several interests and hobbies.
 I enjoy creative writing, basketball, painting, podcasting, playing piano and guitar, and skateboarding.